 Dr. Sally Shaywitz, one of the nation’s leading researchers in the field of dyslexia describes dyslexia as “a weakness in a sea of strengths.”
 Because dyslexia has nothing to do with intelligence, a child may have talents and abilities in other areas of the brain not related to language.
 Some are good at mechanical, artistic or spatial tasks.
 Some kids might have incredible social skills, extensive oral vocabularies and analytical skills that are very strong.
 Some kids are natural leaders and are socially perceptive.
 In fact, some of the world’s best thinkers, celebrities, entrepreneurs and billionaires also happen to have dyslexia!

-If you need an Orton-Gillingham Reading Curriculum for kids with dyslexia, check out The PRIDE Reading Program.
+If you need an easy to use and heavily scripted out Orton-Gillingham Reading Curriculum for kids with dyslexia, check out:

 Thank you so much for reading my post today!